 A distinction should be made between redundancy and adequacy.
 The redundancy mentioned here is intended to mean simply "more than one."
-That is not to say that for large buildings two elements is adequate, or for small buildings one is not enough.
+This should not be interpreted as for large buildings two elements are adequate and for small buildings one is not enough.

-Fig 2.4 (b) Slender Building Problem due to Inadequate Redundancy Is the building structure single bay in one or both direction?
+Fig 2.4 (b) Slender Building

+Problem due to Inadequate Redundancy

+Is the building structure single bay in one or both direction?

 If yes, there is no redundancy in the building.

-Weak Story
+Weak Storey

-The story strength is the total strength of all the lateral force-resisting elements in a given story for the direction under consideration.
+The storey strength is the total strength of all the lateral force-resisting elements in a given storey for the direction under consideration.
 It is the shear capacity of columns or shear walls.
-If the columns are flexural controlled, the shear strength is the shear corresponding to the flexural strength.
+If the columns are flexure-controlled, the shear strength is the shear corresponding to the flexural strength.
 Weak stories are usually found where vertical discontinuities exist, or where member size or reinforcement has been reduced.
-It is necessary to calculate the story strengths and compare them.
-The result of a weak story is a concentration of inelastic activity that may result in the partial or total collapse of the story.
+It is necessary to calculate the storey strengths and compare them.
+The result of a weak storey is a concentration of inelastic activity that may result in the partial or total collapse of the storey.

-Soft Story
+Soft Storey

 This condition commonly occurs in buildings in urban areas where ground floor is usually open for parking or shops for commercial purposes.
-Soft stories usually are revealed by an abrupt change in inter-story drift.
-Although a comparison of the stiffness in adjacent stories is the direct approach, a simple first step might be to plot and compare the inter-story drifts if analysis results happen to be available.
+Soft stories usually are revealed by an abrupt change in inter-storey drift.
+Although a comparison of the stiffness in adjacent stories is the direct approach, a simple first step might be to plot and compare the inter-storey drifts if analysis results are available.